openstack/kolla/doc/deployment-philosophy.rst

 Kolla's Solution to Customization
 ---------------------------------

-Rather then deal with the customization madness of templating configuration options in Kolla's Ansible playbooks, Kolla eliminates all the inefficiencies of existing deployment tools through a tidy simple design.
+Rather than deal with the customization madness of templating configuration options in Kolla's Ansible playbooks, Kolla eliminates all the inefficiencies of existing deployment tools through a tidy simple design.